fniu/pocloc/README.md

 # pocloc

-A cloc based on `gocloc`, which supports the file formats develeped at [Prover](https://www.prover.com).
+A fast cloc based on `gocloc`, which supports the file formats developed at [Prover](https://www.prover.com).